uber/doubles/docs/source/usage.rst

 Disabling builtin verification
 ++++++++++++++++++++++++++++++

 Some of the objects in Python's standard library are written in C and do not support the same introspection capabilities that user-created objects do.
-Because of this, the automatic verification features of **Doubles** may not work when you try to double a standard library function.
+Because of this, the automatic verification features of **dobles** may not work when you try to double a standard library function.
 There are two approaches to work around this:

 *Recommended*: Create a simple object that wraps the standard library you want to use.
 Use your wrapper object from your production code and double the wrapper in your tests.
-Test the wrapper itself in integration with the real standard library calls, without using test doubles, to ensure that your wrapper works as expected.
-Although this may seem heavy handed, it's actually a good approach, since it's a common adage of test doubles never to double objects you don't own.
+Test the wrapper itself in integration with the real standard library calls, without using test dobles, to ensure that your wrapper works as expected.
+Although this may seem heavy handed, it's actually a good approach, since it's a common adage of test dobles never to double objects you don't own.

 Alternatively, use the ``no_builtin_verification`` context manager to disable the automatic verification.
 This is not a recommended approach, but is available if you must use it::

-    from doubles import allow, InstanceDouble, no_builtin_verification
+    from dobles import allow, InstanceDouble, no_builtin_verification

     with no_builtin_verification():
         date = InstanceDouble('datetime.date')